KatjaDanielzik/MetaboDynamics/README.md

 ## Workflow

-For a worked example see Vignette (“devel” branch: folder /vignettes, file MetaboDynamics.html) or if installed:
+For a worked example see Vignette (“devel” branch: folder /vignettes, file MetaboDynamics.html) or if package is installed:

 ``` r
 browseVignettes("MetaboDynamics")